MicrosoftDocs/azure-docs/articles/active-directory/application-proxy-back-end-kerberos-constrained-delegation-how-to.md

 # Troubleshoot Kerberos Constrained Delegation Configurations for Application Proxy

-The methods available for achieving SSO to published applications can somewhat vary from application to application and one of the options that Azure Application Proxy offers right out of the box, is Kerberos Constrained Delegation (KCD).
+The methods available for achieving SSO to published applications can somewhat vary from application to application and one of the options that Azure Application Proxy offers by default, is Kerberos Constrained Delegation (KCD).
 This is where a connector host is configured to perform constrained kerberos authentication to backend applications, on behalf of users.

 The actual procedure for enabling KCD is relatively straightforward and typically requires no more than a general understanding of the various components and authentication flow that facilitates SSO.
 Finding good sources of information to help troubleshoot scenarios where KCD SSO doesn’t function as expected, can be sparse.